black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 93
 At the end of the second text.innerText string you just added, use the concatenation operator to add the contents of inventory to the string.

+# Step 94
+Add an else statement to your buyWeapon function.
+In that statement, set text.innerText to equal "You do not have enough gold to buy a weapon.".